jimhigson/oboe.js/README.md

 # Status

-Just hitting v1.1 after some API changes.
+Just hitting v1.2, the API has been changing a lot recently but should be settling down now.
 Patches and suggestions most welcome.

-The project is designed in for easy testability and has [over 100 unit tests](/test/cases).
+The project is designed in for easy testability and has [over 100 unit tests](/test/cases), including a few completely end-to-end tests that rely on a little node server to send some data.

 BSD licenced.